Skip to content

 Donate

-PROJECT CHALLENGE is a registered charity (no. 1060934) working in children & youth in HX1 1AF.
+Project Challenge is a registered charity (no. 1060934) working in education in Halifax · HX1 1AF.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 7 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈15% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: PROJECT CHALLENGE scores 90 out of 100 (4 stars).
-100% average program spend (3-year average).
+In short: PROJECT CHALLENGE scores 87 out of 100 (4 stars).
+100% average program spend (2-year average, disclosed years only).
 Filings are up to date with no major concerns.

-PROJECT CHALLENGE has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Project Challenge has a Clarity Score of 87 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1060934.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £396k, with 100% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2025: total income £691k, with 100% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 7 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .